sseanik/To-the-Moon/README.md

 2. Visit http://localhost:3000 to start using To The Moon.

 #### Prediction Model & Backtesting Services - with Docker
+In separate terminals:
+1. Run `docker load < caps_prediction.tar.gz` to load the image.
+Make sure you are using the relative path to the image.
-1. Run `docker run -p 3001:5000 -it caps_prediction` to start the prediction model.
+2. Run `docker run -p 3001:5000 -it caps_prediction_lstm` to start the prediction model.

+1. Run `docker load < backtrading.tar.gz` to load the image.
+Make sure you are using the relative path to the image.
 2. Run `docker run -p 3002:5000 -it backtrading` to start the backtrader.

 #### Prediction Model & Backtesting Services - as Web Server